knassar702/startpage-parser/README.md

 # startpage-parser
-parsing search results from startpage search engine (based on google.com results)
+parsing search results from startpage search engine (based on google.com results) you can use it if you need gsome oogle results without get banned from google

 <img src="https://i.ibb.co/pxbCQdm/Untitled-Diagram.png" alt="Untitled-Diagram" border="0" width="600" height="150" align=center>